GurjarKing/GurjarKing/README.md

 </pre>
 <strong>Daily News</strong>

-  - Walmart and Cruise partner to test autonomous grocery delivery in Arizona
+  - Hear from TMV's Soraya Darabi on how to land your first yes from an investor today at 11 a.m.
+PT, 2 p.m.
+ET
      <hr/>

-      - *U.S. retailer Walmart and autonomous vehicle company Cruise are pairing up to test grocery delivery in Scottsdale, Arizona.
-Under the pilot program, customers will be able to place an order from their local Walmart store and have it delivered via one of Cruis…*
+      - *Today at 11:00 a.m.
+PT/2:00 p.m.
+ET, we’re bringing venture capitalist Soraya Darabi of TMV to the Extra Crunch Live stage to talk about how to get that first “yes” as an early-stage company and which founder mistakes often lead her to say “no.” You’ll need t…*

-  - JumpCloud raises $75M Series E as cloud directory service thrives during pandemic
+  - Spotify buying podcast hosting and ad company Megaphone for $235M
       <hr/>

-      - *JumpCloud, the cloud directory service that debuted at TechCrunch Disrupt Battlefield in 2013, announced a $75 million Series E today.
-The round was led by BlackRock with participation from existing investor General Atlantic.
-The company wasn’t willing to dis…*
+      - *Spotify has come under fire of late over questions around musician compensation, but when it comes to podcasting, it has money to burn.
+This morning, the streaming service confirmed its acquisition of Megaphone for a reported $235 million.
+Launched by The Sla…*

-  - Uber will now let users book rides 30 days in advance and pick a favorite driver
+  - Remote raises $35M to help orgs with global workforce payroll, benefits and more
       <hr/>

-      - *Uber is rolling out a new feature this week that will let users reserve rides up to 30 days in advance and pick their favorite driver for the trip as the ride-hailing company seeks out new ways to attract customers during the COVID-19 pandemic.
-The new option…*
+      - *Remote working has become the norm in many offices around the world this year, as organizations do what they can to help contain the rapid transmission of Covid-19 by reducing in-person interactions between workers.
+That’s also meant a renewed focus on how co…*

-  - Tailscale raises $12 million for its WireGuard-based corporate VPN
+  - Why I left edtech and got into gaming
       <hr/>

-      - *Tailscale has raised a $12 million funding round.
-Accel is leading the round with Heavybit and Uncork Capital also participating.
-The company is building a better corporate VPN by leveraging a modern protocol and focusing on ease of implementation.
-A VPN, or …*
+      - *While there were risks to gaming, the large and growing market size, resilient economic model and high engagement rates were compelling enough to look past them.*

-  - Nigeria's Kuda raises $10M to be the mobile-first challenger bank for Africa
+  - Walmart and Cruise partner to test autonomous grocery delivery in Arizona
       <hr/>

-       - *The African continent is currently one of the fastest-growing regions when it comes to mobile growth, and financial technology companies that are building services to meet that rapidly-expanding market are getting a lot of attention.
-In the latest development…*
+       - *U.S. retailer Walmart and autonomous vehicle company Cruise are pairing up to test grocery delivery in Scottsdale, Arizona.
+Under the pilot program, customers will be able to place an order from their local Walmart store and have it delivered via one of Cruis…*

 <br />